The Parasite: Plot summary

-Film adaptation
+Adaptations

 Writer Patrick Roddy and director Andrew Froemke released a feature-film adaptation of The Parasite in 1997.

 Writer/director Adam Zanzie released a short film adaptation of The Parasite for the David Lynch Master's in Film program on November 22, 2015.
 Zanzie wrote the screenplay and directed the film, which made its commercial debut on July 19, 2016 at the Tivoli Theatre as a featured film in the St. Louis Filmmakers Showcase.
-It later screened at the Trash Film Festival in Vȁraždīn, Croatia in 2016.
+It later screened at the Trash Film Festival in Varaždin, Croatia in 2016.

+CBS Radio Mystery Theater made an adaptation of The Parasite, which originally aired April 7, 1978.